-Command Description mvn clean Clean up all built artifacts (e.g., the target/ directory in each project) mvn clean install Called the "quick build".
-Clean up all produced artifacts; compile the source code and test cases; run all of the unit tests; and install the resulting JAR artifact(s) into your local Maven repository (e.g, usually ~/.m2/repository).
-This is often what developers run prior to checking in changes, since it generally runs quickly.
-Note that no integration tests are performed, and HSQLDB is used when a database is needed. mvn clean install - Ddatabase=dbprofile Same as the "quick build", except that it specifies the database management system that is to be used by the tests.
-Options for "dbprofile" values are: "hsqldb", "h2", "postgresql_local", "postgresql8", "mysql5", "oracle9i", "oracle10g", "oracle11g", "db2v8", "db2v9", "sybase15", and "mssql2005".
+Command Description "postgresql_local", "postgresql8", "mysql5", "oracle9i", "oracle10g", "oracle11g", "db2v8", "db2v9", "sybase15", and "mssql2005".
 The database connection information for these database profiles are in the parent "pom.xml" file, and most of these are configured to use database instances within the JBoss Quality Assurance lab and are accessible only to Red Hat employees.
-However, feel free to add your own profiles or even change the settings in the POM file to suit your needs.

-Command Description mvn -P integration clean install This "integration build" does everything the "quick" build does plus it compiles and runs the integration tests, which take several extra minutes to run.
-Also, HSQLDB is used when a database is needed. mvn -P integration clean install - Ddatabase=dbprofile This does the same as the "integration build", except that it specifies the database management system that is to be used by the unit and integration tests.
-Options for the "dbprofile" values are the same as listed above. mvn -P assembly clean install This runs a builds all source code, documentation, JavaDoc, runs all unit and integration tests, and produces all assemblies (e.g., zip files).
+However, feel free to add your own profiles or even change the settings in the POM file to suit your needs. mvn clean install - Ddatabase=dbprofile -P integration This does the same as the "integration build", except that it specifies the database management system that is to be used by the unit and integration tests.
+Options for the "dbprofile" values are the same as listed above. mvn clean install -P assembly Clean up all produced artifacts; compile the source code and test cases; run all of the unit tests; install the resulting JAR artifact(s); compile and run all integration tests; build the documentation; produce the JavaDoc; and build the ZIP assemblies for the source, binary distribution, documentation, JavaDoc, and examples.
 HSQLDB is used when a database is needed.